oldtools/v0rt3X/ReadMe.md

 ## Launching Games

-It is not necessary, but best if jkvtx.exe, antimicro.exe and xpadder.exe are assigned to run as the administrator.
+It is not necessary, but recommended to enable the RunAsAdmin option.
-Ideally, this can run entirely in userspace, however many gamees require administrator access and manipulating hardware at the user level is often unreliable.
+Ideally, v0rt3X can run entirely in userspace, however many games require administrator access and manipulating hardware at the user level is often unreliable.

 ![AsAdmin](https://oldtools.github.io/v0rt3X/runas.png)

-During gameplay you may create additional joystick profiles and any found within the game's jacket will be saved and reloaded for player 2/3/4, prioritizing the default profile-name eg: ''Game Jacket.gamecontroller''.amgp, and other "player#" monikers.)
+During gameplay you may modify and/or create additional joystick profiles and any found within the game's jacket will be saved and reloaded for player 2/3/4, prioritizing the default profile-name eg: game-name/_#.gamecontroller.amgp, and other "player#" monikers.)

 # Building or compiling from source